edikkesh/Open3D/README.md

 ## Testing the new functionality
 	The code was developed and tested on Windows.
-	One C++ sample program and one Python script are added to the esamples.
+	One C++ sample program and one Python script are added to the examples.
 	A test case is also added to the set of unit tests.

 * The C++ example executable is located at Open3D\build\bin\examples\Debug.